eoan-ermine/cppquiz23/questions/298/explanation.md

 For the destructor, there are special rules.
 §[except.spec]¶8:
-> The exception specification for an implicitly-declared destructor, or a destructor without a noexcept-specifier, is potentially-throwing if and only if any of the destructors for any of its potentially constructed subojects is potentially throwing.
+> The exception specification for an implicitly-declared destructor, or a destructor without a noexcept-specifier, is potentially-throwing if and only if any of the destructors for any of its potentially constructed subobjects has a potentially-throwing exception specification (...).

 Note that this rule also applies to our user provided destructor!
 We don't provide a noexcept-specifier, and `S` does not have any subobjects (members or bases) with potentially throwing destructors.
-So unlike the constructor, the destructor is potentially throwing.
+So unlike the constructor, the destructor is not potentially throwing.